AdobeXD/plugin-samples/reference/ui/elements/sliders.md

 ## Usage

-You can render a typical dropdown using the following:
+You can render a typical slider using the following:

 {% tabs html="HTML", js="JS", react="React" %}